 Sustainable Travel Toiletries

 Instead of buying the mini shampoos, using plastic refillables, or using the free items at the hotel, opt for packing eco friendly options.
-For travel shampoo, opt for shampoo cubes.
+For travel shampoo, opt for solid shampoo cubes.
 They are mini cubes that dissolve into shampoo without packaging!
-These cubes are tiny and the best part, you won’t have any bottles to pack to go home.
+These cubes are tiny and the best part, you won’t have any plastic bottles to pack to go home.
 Pack the same for conditioner, conditioning cubes.

 For body wash, pack an all natural bar soap.
 This not only prevents spills in your suitcase but also saves space, waste, and is better for your skin.
-If you’re female and you’re traveling during your menstrual cycle, opt for a reusable menstraul cup.
+If you’re female and you’re traveling during your menstrual cycle, opt for a reusable menstrual cup.
 You won’t have to worry about packing all those pads and tampons and dealing with the trash.
 You’ll be free to swim, bike, hike, and explore without the hassle and the waste.

 Shop and Dine Local